 This overview is based on relevant trend reports and on the outcomes of a trend workshop carried out in the course of drafting development plan, which focused on the significance of key technology trends of Estonia.
 The list of trends is not exhaustive and serves as a starting point for further analysis.

 Already today we are influenced by megatrends, such as growth of mobility, ever-increasing spread of social media, use of cloud computing and increasing volumes of information and data.
-These trends are disruptive on their own, but, in Gartner’s view, their greatest value lies in their synergy: which is revolutionising business, the functioning of the state, business models and management.
+These trends are disruptive on their own, but, in Gartner’s view, their greatest value lies in their synergy: which is revolutionizing business, the functioning of the state, business models and management.
 In other words, these trends give rise to many other important technology trends.

 One of trends arising from the above forces is the pervasiveness of computer and communication technologies.
 Due to the rapid development of sensors, data processing and wireless communications, more and more physical items and abstract definitions are linked to the internet.
 It is forecast that in the future each object (fridge, lamp, TV, etc.) and concept will have its own uniform resource identifier (URI).
 Examples of such connected world are the Internet of Things, near-field technology that enables contact free communication between devices, augmented reality, etc.

 The Internet of Things enables, for example, remote diagnostics, smarter energy consumption (the so-called smart homes) as well as safer traffic and transport management.
 Augmented reality refers to making services and applications smarter by adding a digital information layer.
 Users can obtain relevant information about the surrounding world in real time (e.g. smartphone users can obtain detailed information about objects of sightseeing and get recommendations for cafes, museums etc.).
 Augmented reality has a great potential to bring additional value in education and culture; it also allows creating new services in law enforcement and other areas.